ozzuu/bible/readme.md

   - [ ] Add importation
   - [ ] Add to view (optionally hidden)
 - [ ] Allow compare same books with different names like: Gen and Gn
+- [ ] Add custom styling for printing

 ## License